ChrisTollefson/jbsh/README.md

 [Sierra]: <https://en.wikipedia.org/wiki/MacOS_Sierra> "Wikipedia: MacOS Sierra"

-Maybe that's a coincidence, but the switch to `zsh` as the default could foreshadow `bash`'s eventual removal from macOS entirely.
+Maybe that's a coincidence, but the switch to Z shell as the default could foreshadow GNU Bash's eventual removal from macOS entirely.
 It's bad enough that it's already a decade out-of-date, but IMHO, the complete loss of `bash` would be unfortunate for developers on macOS and for interoperability between operating systems generally.

 ---